EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 .. warning::

-  Please check here the `recommended-hardware`_ as you need some hardware requirements for the installer to work such as a USB-SSD Disk.
+  Please check here the `recommended-hardware`_ as you need some requirements for the installer to work such as an USB-SSD Disk.

 .. _recommended-hardware: https://ethereum-on-arm-documentation.readthedocs.io/en/latest/quick-guide/recommended-hardware.html